Twenty-sixth Amendment to the United States Constitution: Background

+The framers of the U.S. Constitution did not establish specific criteria for national citizenship or voting qualifications in state or federal elections.
+Before the Twenty-sixth Amendment, states had the authority to set their own minimum voting ages, which was typically 21 as the national standard.

+An effort to reduce the age limit to 18 nationally began to gain serious traction during World War II.
+The age limit was not reduced nationally during the war due to a variety of factors including: a perceived lack of maturity, President Franklin D. Roosevelt not regarding youth suffrage as an important issue and most members of Congress believed it would interfere in the rights of states with regards to setting their own rules about voting.
 Senator Harley Kilgore began advocating for a lowered voting age in 1941 in the 77th Congress.
 Despite the support of fellow senators, representatives, and First Lady Eleanor Roosevelt, Congress failed to pass any national change.
 However, public interest in lowering the voting age became a topic of interest at the local level.
 In 1943 and 1955 respectively, the Georgia and Kentucky legislatures approved measures to lower the voting age to 18.
+President Harry S. Truman did not publicly indicate whether he supported lowering the voting age to 18 years old.

 President Dwight D. Eisenhower, in his 1954 State of the Union address, became the first president to publicly support prohibiting age-based denials of suffrage for those 18 and older.
 During the 1960s, both Congress and the state legislatures came under increasing pressure to lower the minimum voting age from 21 to 18.
 This was in large part due to the Vietnam War, in which many young men who were ineligible to vote were conscripted to fight in the war, thus lacking any means to influence the people sending them off to risk their lives.
 "Old enough to fight, old enough to vote" was a common slogan used by proponents of lowering the voting age.
 The slogan traced its roots to World War II, when President Franklin D. Roosevelt lowered the military draft age to 18.